 Yamaha “Silent System” pianos on upright pianos

 We recommend buying an upright piano with a practice pedal rather than one with a Yamaha “Silent” system.
 This is because the touch on the Yamaha silent piano is compromised by the bar which comes between the hammers and the strings.
 As a result, the “Let off”, which is the distance from the strings which the hammer reaches before the player looses control of it, increases from 2-3mm on most good ordinary pianos to 6-9mm on “silent” pianos.
 We find this makes soft playing more difficult both in normal and silent mode, thereby reducing the range of expression, and also gives the action a “choppy” feel.
 The traditional practice pedal found on most Yamaha uprights before about 1990 is ideal if for instance you live in a flat and need to practice very quietly.

 Buying a used Yamaha grand or upright

 We’ve been selling second hand Yamahas for over 20 years.
 They are always little used, and the case and loops on the uprights are checked and repaired if necessary.
 Bass strings are also replaced if they have lost their tone.
 We then finely regulate and tune them, and guarantee them for 5 years.
-For our current stock please click on TODAY’S STOCKLIST.
+To view our pianos for sale please follow this link.